loveencounterflow/datamill/README.md

-* **[Hollerith](https://github.com/loveencounterflow/hollerith)**—A facility to handle the definition of and arithmetics with Vectorial Lexicographic Indexes (VLXs) as well as their encoding into binary and textual forms such that even software not normally built to handle layered lexicographic sorting (such as JavaScript's simple-minded `Array#sort()`, any text editors `sort lines` command, or SQLites `order by blob`) can maintain the proper relative order of records.
-A particular interesting property of VLXs is akin to the ordering of rational numbers as described by Cantor when compared to integer numbers: Of both there are countably infinetely many, and one can always append or prepend arbitrarily many new elements to any sequence of existing elements.
+* **[Hollerith](https://github.com/loveencounterflow/hollerith)**—A facility to handle the definition of and arithmetics with Vectorial Lexicographic Indexes (VLXs) as well as their encoding into binary and textual forms such that even software not normally built to handle layered lexicographic sorting (such as JavaScript's simple-minded `Array#sort()`, any text editor's `sort lines` command, or SQLite's `order by blob`) can maintain the proper relative order of records.
+A particular interesting property of VLXs is akin to the ordering of rational numbers (as famously described by Cantor) when compared to integer
+  numbers: Of both there are countably infinitely many, and one can always append or prepend arbitrarily many new elements to any sequence of existing elements.
 However, with a mere `rowid` integer index, there are no free positions left between, say, rows `9` and `10`, and adding more material in this spot necessitates renumbering all following rows.
-Vectorial indexes are like rational numbers in that there are infinetely many of them between any given two distinct values: `19/2`, `39/4` etc, or, in vectors, `[9,0] ...
-[9,1] ...
-[10,-1] ...
-[10,0] ...
-[10,1]` and so on.
+Vectorial indexes are like rational numbers in that there are *infinitely many of them even between any given two distinct values*: `10/1 < 19/2 < 39/4 < 10` etc, or, in vectors, `[9,0] < [9,1] < [10,-1] < [10,0] < [10,1]` and so on.
+Hollerith imposes an absolute orderings over all arrays of numbers, texts, booleans and dates, so VLXs don't have to be numeric; in fact, you can build your own custom DB index with Hollerith.

 * **[PipeDreams](https://github.com/loveencounterflow/pipedreams)**—A pipestreaming infrastructure designed
   to enable breaking down the processing of data streams into many small steps, laid out in a clear,